jonthebeef/jonthebeef.github.io/_posts/2016-07-28-how-to-prototype-a-messenger-bot.md

 ---
 layout: post
-title:  How to prototype a Messenger bot.
+title:  How to prototype a Facebook Messenger bot with Keynote.
 date:   2016-07-28 14:13:00 +0100
 excerpt: Let's look at how we can prototype an iOS Facebook Messenger flow, using Sketch and Keynote.
 categories: work